adrianmota/learning-notes/html.md

 <br/>
 ```

-Note: All the HTML elements are not case sensitive, this means that it's the same write \<title\>, \<Title\> or \<TITLE\>, and so on, but the recommendation is to write HTML in lower case.
+Note: All the HTML elements are not case sensitive, this means that it's the same writing \<title\>, \<Title\> or \<TITLE\>, but the recommendation is to write HTML in lower case.

-Let's take a look to a basic HTML page
+Let's take a look to a basic HTML page:
 ```html
 <!DOCTYPE html>
 <html>